Want More Dream Clients? Re-Ignite Your Marketing Mindset

 The sparkling news?
 Curiosity also helps you to re-ignite your marketing mindset!

-Just think about it: you likely decided to become a coach because you knew you could support and empower people going through the same types of challenges you’ve overcome.
-Keep this in mind when you’re feeling resistant to putting your marketing strategies to work.
+Think about it: you likely decided to become a coach because you knew you could support and empower people going through the same types of challenges you’ve overcome.
+Remember this when you feel resistant around putting your marketing strategies to work.

-To keep your marketing strategies and client content firmly focused on dream clients, stay on top of the issues they’re struggling with at this moment.
+To keep your marketing strategies and client content firmly focused on dream clients, stay on top of the issues they struggle with today.

-When talking with your clients, have a few questions at the ready, so you can refresh your curiosity about where clients are finding roadblocks.
+When you talk with clients, have a few questions at the ready so you can refresh your understanding about where they find roadblocks.

-A key growth mindset strategy when marketing is focusing intently on the plight of your potential clients.
+A key growth marketing mindset strategy is to focus on the plight of your potential clients.
+And, happily, empathy is having a moment now.
+Have you noticed?

-Put aside your fears and hesitations about self-promoting.
-Your job is to communicate—in the style that’s authentic for you—that you “get” your ideal clients.
+Acknowledge and work through your resistance about self-promotion.
+Your ‘marketing job’ is to communicate—in the style that’s authentic for you—that you “get” your ideal clients.

-When your all-consuming goal is to convey clearly that you understand their situation, there’s little time to dwell on your fears, doubts, or uncertainties.
+When your top goal is to convey clearly that you understand the client’s situation, there’s little time to dwell on your fears, doubts, or uncertainties.

-Empathy can’t be underemphasized, especially when marketing.
-It’s an incredibly important quality for a successful woman in business.
-Because, as you know, empathy allows you to put yourself in your client’s shoes and deeply “hear” their needs.
-By practicing empathy, you’re able to not only help clients uncover their own solutions, you also easily get into flow and can easily create content that they resonate with.
+Empathy is an incredibly important quality for a successful woman in business.
+Because, as you know, empathy allows you to put yourself in your client’s shoes and “hear” their needs.

 In the end, dream clients are folks who you feel empathy for because you 100% understand their situation.
-They are also usually people who you would enjoy working with.
+They are also usually people who you’d enjoy working with.

-Once you’re able to remind yourself that you can quickly see the world through your dream clients’ eyes and understand their needs, you’ll be able to quickly reset your marketing mindset.
-This allows you to build trust with more dream clients when you’re connecting with them online with your content or in real life when you meet them.
+Once you view the world through your dream clients’ eyes and understand their needs, you’re able to reset your marketing mindset.
+Now, you can connect and build trust with more dream clients via your content.
+Or when you meet them belly-to-belly (in the real world).

 Since you want to connect with—not just any clients—but with your dream clients, then be intentional about the content you create.